se4ai/se4ai.github.io/about-tools.md

 ## Theorem Provers

 **Theorem provers** are very specialized tools for finding settings to variables that satisfy the logical constraints of a model.
-Such a theorem prover might report that  A=true and B=false satisfies the constraint (A and not B).
+Such a theorem provers might report that  A=true and B=false satisfies the constraint (A and not B).
 Sample theorem provers include  maxWalkSat, pycoSAT, MathSAT, vZ, Z3,  and many more besides.

 For example, suppose we have a feature model  describing  a tree of options about a search engine.
-In the following, a filled/hollow cirle means
+In the following, a filled/hollow circle means
 "mandatory"/"optional" (respectively).
 Also, white/dark fans means "and","or" (respectively).